felixwittwer/homeassistant_automaic_greenhouse/sensor modules/BH1750/README.md

 ## housing

-You will need both parts of the case and two M3 15mm long screws with nuts compatible with your greenhouses aluminium profiles.
+You will need both parts of the case and two M3 15mm long screws with nuts compatible with your greenhouses aluminium extrusions.

 ## 3D printing